SymfonyCasts/design-patterns/sfcasts/command-intro.md

 }
 ```

-The `commands` property holds a list of command objects, and if the button name
-is in the list, we call `execute()`.
+The `commands` property holds a list of command objects and, if it finds the button name in that list, it calls `execute()`.
+Pretty handy!
+But wait...
+How do we *instantiate* the commands?

-Now, you might be wondering, how do I instantiate the commands?
-Well, creating objects can be addressed in many ways but there are excellent patterns
-that deal with instantiation in a fashion way, for example, my favorite, the **factory** pattern.
-In our example, we could introduce a `CommandFactory` and delegate it all the instantiation logic,
+We can create and instantiate objects several ways, but my *favorite* way is with the *factory* pattern.
+In our example, we *could* introduce a `CommandFactory` and delegate all of the instantiation logic to it, but we won't go into that right now.
-but that's a topic for a future chapter.

-From this very moment you can start notice the benefits of the command pattern.
-We can add or remove buttons
-without touching the code of the `pressButton` method.
-Also, all the logic is encapsulated
-into their own class, making it easier to maintain and reuse.
-And... as a nice side effect,
+Command patterns are *great* and we can already see how helpful they can be.
+We can add or remove buttons without touching the code in our `pressButton()` method, and all of the logic is encapsulated into separate classes, making our code easier to maintain and reuse. *And*, as a bonus,
-we've successfully applied the **Open-Close** principle.
-This method is now open for extension
-but closed for modification.
+we've successfully applied the *Open-Close* principle.
+This method is now open for extension, but *closed* for modification.

-Next, let's see the command pattern in action and implement it into our game application!
+Next: Let's see the command pattern in action and implement it in our application!